Get News & Updates Directly To Your Inbox

-E-cigarette manufacturers don’t have to follow the same marketing rules as the strict standards set for cigarette manufacturers.
-And anti-smoking advocates are concerned about aggressive marketing to young people.
-This marketing, including fruity-flavors and sample giveaways at concerts and sporting events targeted at young people, might lead more kids to start vaping earlier.
+The vaping industry is unregulated.
+E-cigarette makers don’t have to follow the strict standards set for cigarette companies.
+Anti-smoking advocates are also concerned about aggressive marketing.
+Especially to young people.
+Fruity vape flavors and giveaways at concerts and sporting events lure in young people.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.